jessuni/shikwasa/README.md

 | type          | `String` |  either `auto`, `static` or `fixed` <br>`auto`: player position is controlled by media queries.
 Normally the player stays static, but on small screens it will be fixed to viewport<br>`static`: force the player to remain static regardless of screen width<br>`fixed`: force the player to fix to viewport |
 | position      | `String` | either `bottom` or `top` <br>⚠️Note: `position` will be ignored when `type` is set to `static`         |

-### transitionSpeed

-(Optional) If audio title overflows, a text scroll will be triggered.
-This property will control the how fast the text will scroll.
-Choose between the range of `[1, 5]`, integer.

-- type: `Number`
-- default: `3`

 ### themeColor

 (Optional) Theme color of the player.